Bob Hannum Polishes Historic Markers in Time for the 250th

 Further Research

 The restoration is complete, but the project is far from over.
-So glad to be done with the exhausting and grueling part of daily heat, dust, noise, and rather dangerous tools.
-But my research was limited to the internet to find what other tile artwork the artist created and any other art with that would help determine the missing shapes.
-And I was not yet able to test my theory before I left because the pool requires 4 days to fill, and there was no time to spare before my next scheduled project.
+So glad to be done with the exhausting and grueling daily heat, dust, noise, and dangerous tools.
+But my research was limited to the internet to find what other tile artwork the artist created and any other art that would help determine the missing shapes.
+And I was not able to test my theory before I left because the pool requires four days to fill, and there was no time to spare before my next scheduled project.
 So there is more to do.

 Valuation